 - 1. This policy explains how we deal with complaints.
-The policy applies to Inquilab Housing Association ("Inquilab"). - 2.
+The policy applies to Karibu Community Homes. ("Karibu") - 2.
 We have separate statements on: - Remedies (which may include compensation) - How we respond to unacceptable customer behaviour - Reasonable Adjustments and Aids & Adaptations - 3.
-We value all forms of customer feedback, including complaints, as these help us to identify areas where we need to improve, and all feedback supports the performance of colleagues and others who deliver services on behalf of Inquilab. - 4.
-The policy supports the delivery of the following strategic objectives: - To be a customer service organisation, working continuously to improve our services - To ensure our customers' voices are clearly heard, and - To meet our legal and regulatory requirements.
+We value all forms of customer feedback, including complaints, as these help us to identify areas where we need to improve, and all feedback supports the performance of colleagues and others who deliver services on behalf of Karibu. - 4.
+The policy supports the delivery of the following strategic objectives: - To be a customer service organisation, working continuously to improve our services - · To ensure our customers' voices are clearly heard, and - To ensure feedback are used to influence delivery of services - To meet our legal and regulatory requirements.

-Inquilab's Policy
+Karibu's Policy

-- 5. Our policy is that we will:- - Comply with all legal, regulatory, and contractual requirements when handling complaints and meet the requirements of the Housing Ombudsman's Complaint Handling Code. - Continue to develop and maintain a culture of openness and transparency to create positive relationships when handling complaints - · Address complaints fairly, impartially, objectively and professionally - Keep the person who complained informed and regularly updated with progress addressing their complaint (even if there is no new information to provide). - Aim to resolve the complaint at the earliest opportunity, and in any case within the timescales in Housing Ombudsman's Complaint Handling Code. - Use learning from complaints to inform policy development and service improvement. - Treat all people fairly, sensitively and with respect, and take into account the needs of anyone protected by the Equality Act 2010 - Not tolerate harassment, or hate speech, or unreasonable behaviour, from residents and/or theirrepresentatives when pursuing a complaint
+- 5. Our policy is that we will:- - Comply with all legal, regulatory, and contractual requirements when handling complaints and meet the requirements of the Housing Ombudsman's Complaint Handling Code. - Continue to develop and maintain a culture of openness and transparency to create positive relationships when handling complaints - · Address complaints fairly, impartially, objectively and professionally - Keep the person who complained informed and regularly updated with progress addressing their complaint (even if there is no new information to provide). - Aim to resolve the complaint at the earliest opportunity, and in any case within the timescales in Housing Ombudsman's Complaint Handling Code. - Use learning from complaints to inform policy development and service improvement. - Treat all people fairly, sensitively and with respect, and take into account the needs of anyone protected by the Equality Act 2010 - Not tolerate harassment, or hate speech, or unreasonable behaviour, from residents and/or their representatives when pursuing a complaint - We will publish complaints data annually and deliver openness and accountability in our complains handling. - We will carry out an annual assessment of our complaints to ensure that we meet the statutory and regulatory requirement on complaints handling.